Simplifying deep navigation in workout tracking app

 Boxmate is a CrossFit exercise app for booking classes, logging and tracking exercises and connecting with your local community.
 This project focused on improving navigation and discoverability around exercise pages and rep-specific logging, based on real frustrations observed during day-to-day training.

-This is a concept redesign focused on UI heuristics and competitor analysis.
+This is a concept redesign focused on informal conversations with existing users, UI heuristics, competitor analysis.
 Further work could include usability testing, additional score types and edge cases.

 Excerpt: Snapshots from the current Boxmate app, showing exercise list and landing page